 We caused an uproar in the school, mostly because we were so bad, but I loved the sudden attention.
 Everybody was talking about it.
 People complimented me the next day for having the guts to do it, and girls started talking to me who never before would have anything to do with the skinny guy with the big nose from the track team.
 It stimulated my entertaining chemicals like never before.
 I got hooked on the limelight.
 That's why I went into rock and roll.
 For fame and sex.
 I wanted more and more from that night on.
 To this day coach Emmet Smith hasn't forgiven himself for letting me taste that moment.

-Various band names were considered including "Husky Babies Sandwich" and "Joe Banana and The Bunch (The band with a-peal)"
+Various band names were considered including "Husky Babies Sandwich" and "Joe Banana and The Bunch (The band with a-ppeal)"

-A newspaper clipping about the Earwigs (not this show) denotes it must have been pre Oct.
-16 as by then had improved enough to play proper shows.
+A newspaper clipping about the Earwigs (not this show) shows this first show must have been pre October 16th as by then they were playing proper proper shows.

 "The actual date of origin would have to come from one of the original members.
 You are right about them forming before October of 1964 because there is a date on the paper.
 Upper left hand corner to the left of the Lettermen's Talent Show the newspaper clipping shows a date of Friday, October 16, 1964 so we know it was before that.
 When the Night Riders played for a Cortez dance kids in the crowd would raise their fist and yell "Earwigs To Eternity!"
 That's also how John Speer signed my 'Me & GB' book".